ruadh/CSCI-E-33a_Final_Project/README.md

 #### Timezones
 The current proposal covers only in-person offerings, which we can assume all happen in the same time zone.
 However, I chose to include a timezone field in the User and Offering models because that lets us add support for online offerings in the future (Zoom classes, webinars, etc.), and I had already implemented it in earlier projects.

+During testing, I noticed that a hard refresh in the browser would deactivate the user's timezone, so I re-activate it in every python function that is accessible through a URL.

 ### Settings